-The College of Sciences has an Embedded Counselor, Luke Strawn (shared with College of Agriculture and Life Sciences).
-See this article on Luke and his work.
+The College of Sciences has an Embedded Counselor, Nicole Johnson.
+See this article on Nicole and her work.

 4.5.2 Pack essentials

 NC State and campus partners have developed many programs "Pack Essentials" to support students in need of food, housing, financial and educational security.
 Includes food and housing resources (including Feed the Pack Pantry), financial resources (includes Student Emergency Fund and PACK ASSIST), student legal services, and many others.